Ponza: Greek and Roman periods

 In ancient times the island was called Tyrrhenia.
 Legend says that Ponza is what is left of the lost island of Tyrrhenia.
 Ponza is said to have been connected to the mainland by a narrow strip of land, which sank into the sea with most of the island below the water, with the parts remaining above sea level.
 The same exact phenomenon happened at Capri.
 According to legend, there was a large city on the ancient island.
 There has been significant archaeological progress recently that shows this may be true.
 For example, it was discovered that the harbor floor of nearby Pozzuoli had sunk and risen several times in the last 5,000 years, revealing sunken Roman temples.

 Ponza was first colonised by Etruscans.
 The island was heavily forested with giant trees in ancient times, but the forest is gone and the hills are covered with man-made terraces.
 Most of these terraces are no longer being used to grow food and grapes and are falling apart, due to lack of maintenance.
 The tallest hill on the island, called Monte Guardia, still has the rotting stumps of the extinct giant trees over eight feet wide.
 Crops are grown on these terraces like grapes for wine and cactus pears and fig trees.

 Ponza is also suspected to be the island of Aeaea in Homer's Odyssey, as the island of Circe the sorceress, where her cave or grotto was.
-Today it is known as Grotta della Maga Circe on the west side of the island, between Capo Bianco and Chaia di Luna beach.
+Today it is known as Grotta della Maga Circe on the west side of the island, between Capo Bianco and Chiaia di Luna beach.
 She was said to have lived in this cave in the winter months, spending the summer atop nearby Mount Circe on the mainland of Italy.
 This is where Circe turned Odysseus' men into animals and cast her spell on and seduced and lived with him for over a year.
 On the west side of Ponza is the Grotta di Ulisse O Del Sangue, which means Cave of Ulysses or the Blood.
 The Grotto or cave is almost directly underneath the hill/peninsula called Il Belvedere, which has the Giardino Botanico Ponziano a botanical garden with a villa and the remains of a castle.
 These caves or grottoes are popular destinations to visit by boat only.

 During Roman times, Nero Caesar, eldest brother of Caligula, was deported to Ponza in AD 29, where he was put to death the following year.
 Two of his sisters, Agrippina the Younger (mother of the emperor Nero) and Julia Livilla, were exiled to Ponza in AD 39 for their complicity in a plot to overthrow Caligula.
 They were recalled to Rome in AD 41.
 Julia Livilla had a mansion named Palazzo Giulia (Julia's Palace) built specially for her on Ponza.
 The ruins are still visible.
 A similar mansion with the same name was also built on nearby Ventotene for Emperor Augustus' exiled daughter, Julia the Elder.